-I have audited the consolidated financial statements of Pylon Public Company Limited and its subsidiary (the "Group"), which comprise the consolidated statement of financial position as at 31 December 2018, the consolidated statements of profit or loss and other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.
-I have also audited the separate financial statements of Pylon Public Company Limited (the "Company"), which comprise the separate statement of financial position as at 31 December 2018, the separate statements of profit or loss and other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the separate financial statements, including a summary of significant accounting policies.
+I have audited the consolidated and separate financial statements of Pylon Public Company Limited and its subsidiary, which comprise the consolidated and separate statement of financial position as at 31 December 2019, the consolidated and separate statements of profit or loss and other comprehensive income, changes in shareholders' equity and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In my opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated financial position of the Group as at 31 December 2018, and its consolidated financial performance and cash flows for the year then ended and the separate financial position as at 31 December 2018, and its separate financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.
+In my opinion, the accompanying consolidated and separate financial statements present fairly, in all material respects, the consolidated and separate financial position of Pylon Public Company Limited and its subsidiary as at 31 December 2019, and its consolidated and separate financial performance and cash flows for the year then ended in accordance with Thai Financial Reporting Standards.